rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     <img src="https://d29g4g2dyqv443.cloudfront.net/sites/default/files/akamai/embedded/images/jetsonNano/gettingStarted/Jetson_Nano-Getting_Started-Setup-Insert_microSD-B01.png" alt="Image from NVIDIA" style="max-width:300px;"/>
     </a>

-2. Plug in mouse, keyboard, Wifi dongle, HDMI cable with external monitor.
+2. Plug in mouse, keyboard, HDMI cable with external monitor.
 3. Turn on the power bank and ensure that the power cables are connected as per the assembly guide.

 If everything runs successfully, you will have an Ubuntu 20 system ready for use.